milliemince/eBay-shipping-predictions/README.md

 We chose a batch size of 32 as its run reached the lowest loss.

 In tuning the architecture, we set a maximum number of neurons in the first hidden layer.
-The number of neurons in each following layer was half that of the previous until the number of neurons in a layer was 8 in which case that was the last hidden layer.
+The number of neurons in each following layer was half that of the previous until the number of neurons in a layer was 8.
 For instance, if the number of neurons in the first hidden layer was 64, the following hidden layers would have 32, 16, and then 8 neurons.

 | Neurons in First Hidden Layer                | Loss  |
 |------------------------|---------------------|